polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 Now that you know the error occurred in the Staking pallet, you can look at the Staking pallet's code, located in the [`substrate/frame/staking/` directory](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/){target=\_blank} of the Polkadot SDK repository.
 The errors are defined in the [`substrate/fram/staking/src/pallet/mod.rs` file](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/staking/src/pallet/mod.rs){target=\_blank} for the Staking pallet specifically.
 If you look for `pub enum Error` and look at the eighth error, which corresponds to the seventh index, you'll see `InsufficientBond`.
 So, now you know that the error you're seeing is an insufficient bond error being emitted from the Staking pallet.

 !!! note
-    The error enum is not defined in the same exact location for every pallet.
+    The error enum isn't defined in the same exact location for every pallet.
 In some pallets, you'll find that the error enum is defined in the `src/lib.rs` file.